DavidAndresCeron/Homework-1-MMED1054/README.md

 ### Hobies

 - Watch movie trailers to discover music.
-- Collect stickers of all kinds.
+- Travel and collect stickers of all kinds.
-- Take photos at sports events.
+- Go snowboarding and take photos at sports events.
-- Go snowboarding.

 ### My Favourite Movies